TomHarrop/ird-5acc-paper/ms/figure_legends.md

 Clades for *AP2/EREBP*-like genes are from the Plant Transcription Factor Database v4.0 [@jinPlantTFDBCentralHub2017] and @sharoniGeneStructuresClassification2011.
 *MADS*-box clades were manually tabulated from @aroraMADSboxGeneFamily2007.

-**Figure 4 panicle-mutants**.
+**Figure 4**.
 Mutants in two *AP2/EREBP*-like genes, *PLT8* and *ERF142*, have defects in panicle architecture compared to their background accessions.
 The *crl5* mutant of *PLT8* (*LOC_Os07g03250*) produced fewer primary branches and spikelets, and the *smos1-3* mutant of *ERF142* (*LOC_Os05g32270*) produced fewer primary branches, secondary branches and spikelets.

-**Figure 5 cluster-phenotype-corr**.
+**Figure 5**.
 Gene expression clusters correlate with the main component of diversity of panicle architecture (PC1) and the number of secondary branches (SBN) and spikelets (SpN).
-Clusters contained 19–31 genes each (Supporting information Table S8 **clustered-genes**).
+Clusters contained 19–31 genes each (Supporting information Table S8).
 (**a**) Mean, scaled log~2~-fold change (L~2~FC) of genes by cluster and accession.
 (**b**) Pearson correlation with PC1, SBN and SpN.
 PC1 is the main principal component that separates panicles from domesticated and wild accessions of rice (Fig. 1).
-Correlations with SBN and SpN are based on repeat panicle phenotyping for the accessions used for RNAseq in greenhouse conditions (Supporting information Figure S8 **phenotyping-mpl**, Table S10 **PanicleTraitsPhenotypingPlantsSequenced**).
+Correlations with SBN and SpN are based on repeat panicle phenotyping for the accessions used for RNAseq in greenhouse conditions (Supporting information Fig. S8, Table S10).

-**Figure 6 dom-genes**.
+**Figure 6**.
 Parallel and divergent evolution of gene expression associated with domestication.
 (**a**) Expression of genes with a stage × domestication interaction when all four accessions were tested together.
 We used this test to identify genes where the change in L~2~FC between indeterminate (IM) and determinate (DM) stages changed in the same direction in both African and Asian domesticated accessions.
-Put another way, these genes are consistent with parallel evolution of gene expression between the two domestications.
+(**b**) Expression of genes with a stage × domestication interaction when tested separately for African and Asian accessions.
-(**b**) To find genes with divergent changes between wild and domesticated accessions, we tested the stage × domestication interaction separately for African and Asian accessions.
+These genes have divergent changes between wild and domesticated accessions.
-The genes plotted on panel **b** had an interaction in both of these separate tests, but not in the single test used to identify the genes in panel **a**.
+The genes plotted on panel **b** had an interaction in both of the separate tests, but not in the single test used to identify the genes in panel **a**.